NOSTOS is the Greek word for homecoming.

 FOUNDER

-Melina Antoniadis is a Canadian lawyer of Greek and Cambodian heritage.
-Her training is in international law, advising states on both territorial and human rights disputes.
+Melina Antoniadis is a lawyer of Greek and Cambodian heritage.
+She is a member of the Bar of England and Wales and the Law Society of Ontario.
+A member of G37 Chambers in London, Melina is specialised in international law, advising states on both territorial and human rights disputes.

 The stories of Greece and Cambodia hold a special significance for her.
 But the issue is wider: works of art the world over are housed in places far from home, whether it’s Western museums, private collections, or state-sponsored storage, and it takes pressure and negotiation to get them back.
 These artefacts have a special meaning to the people they were taken from.